math218-fall2022/website/content/policies.md

 Exam 1 | 17.5%
 Exam 2 | 17.5%
 Final Project | 15%
-Participation & Application Exercises | 10%
+Participation & Application Exercises | 5%
+Writing Exercises | 5%
 Teamwork | 5%

+Class attendance in lecture and lab is a firm expectation; frequent absences or tardiness will be considered a legitimate cause for grade reduction.

 If you have a cumulative numerical average of 90 - 100, you are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
 The exact ranges for letter grades will be determined after Exam 2.